munificent/craftinginterpreters/book/introduction.md

 But there's still a good chance you'll find yourself needing to whip up a parser or something when there isn't an existing library that fits your needs.
-Even when there *is* one to reuse, you'll inevitably end up needing to debug and maintain it and poke around in its guts.
+Even when are reusing some existing implementation, you'll inevitably end up needing to debug and maintain it and poke around in its guts.

 ### Languages are great exercise